xvik/dropwizard-guicey/dropwizard-guicey/src/doc/docs/guide/diagnostic/aop-report.md

 # AOP report

-Guice AOP report shows all registered aop handlers and how (what order) they apply to guicey beans.
+Guice AOP report shows all registered aop handlers and how (what order) they apply to guice beans.

 ```java
 GuiceBundle.builder()